 - If you submit information, you must be honest.
 This includes disclosing conflicts of interest and whether you are being paid for your submission, even as a PR professional working on behalf of a particular company.

 - Do not edit or delete unflattering information.
 Wikipedia is cracking down on this practice by companies, as it damages its credibility.
 Every company experiences bumps and bad decisions; these are a part of a company’s story.
 Instead of acting like they didn’t happen, audiences will be more attentive when you tell what you did to overcome and get to the top.

 - Say something that adds to the content.
 Make sure anything you submit advances the article.
 Copy-and-paste submissions of your marketing materials or information included only to link back to your website would probably not apply.
 It also must be true, so that when fact-checked, it stands up to scrutiny.

 - Remember that there are international, national, local and industry-specific versions of Wikipedia.
 Include information for various audiences, if appropriate.

-- Don’t hire a PR firm to do it for you.
-Wikipedia has become an important part of the information conversation and it is vital to adhere to their guidelines.
+- Think twice before hiring a PR firm to write it.
+Wikipedia has become an important part of the information conversation and it is important to adhere to their guidelines.